Connect with others who understand.

 Overview

-Seebri Neohaler is a prescription drug approved by the Food and Drug Administration (FDA) for long-term maintenance of airway obstruction in people with chronic obstructive pulmonary disease (COPD).
-Seebri Neohaler is also known by its drug name, Glycopyrrolate.
+Seebri Neohaler was a prescription drug approved by the U.S. Food and Drug Administration (FDA) for long-term maintenance of airway obstruction in people with chronic obstructive pulmonary disease (COPD).
+Seebri Neohaler was also known by its drug name, glycopyrrolate.

-Seebri Neohaler is an anticholinergic and a bronchodilator, a drug that dilates the bronchi and bronchioles in the lungs, making it easier to breathe.
-Seebri Neohaler is believed to work by relaxing smooth muscles in the airways.
-Seebri Neohaler is considered a long-acting bronchodilator.
+Seebri Neohaler was an anticholinergic and a bronchodilator, a drug that dilates the bronchi and bronchioles in the lungs, making it easier to breathe.
+Seebri Neohaler was believed to work by relaxing smooth muscles in the airways.
+Seebri Neohaler was considered a long-acting bronchodilator.

-Seebri Neohaler comes in the form of powder capsules to be taken using the special Neohaler inhaler.
+Seebri Neohaler was inhaled orally twice a day.
+Seebri Neohaler came in the form of powder capsules to be taken using the special Neohaler inhaler.

 Side effects

-The FDA-approved label for Seebri Neohaler lists common side effects including cold symptoms and upper respiratory tract infections.
+The FDA-approved label for Seebri Neohaler listed common side effects including cold symptoms and upper respiratory tract infections.

-Rare but serious side effects listed for Seebri Neohaler include paradoxical bronchospasm (bronchospasm that happens after using medication) and worsening of glaucoma and urinary retention.
+Rare but serious side effects listed for Seebri Neohaler included paradoxical bronchospasm (bronchospasm that happens after using medication) and worsening of glaucoma and urinary retention.

 For more details about this treatment, visit: